 This instrument comes with a uni-harmonic pillar brace.
-Similar in concept to the harmonic bridge found on the T396-A and the T350-HB, this brace allows for a single harmonic pillar to be added to the horn in order to fine tune its sound and feel.
+Similar in concept to the harmonic bridge found on the T396-AR and the T350-HB, this brace allows for a single harmonic pillar to be added to the horn in order to fine-tune its sound and feel.

 The CR-E is available with 8″ or 8½” bell flares in a variety of wall thicknesses and tempers with either soldered or unsoldered rims.
 In addition, you may choose from yellow, rose, or red brass with a clear lacquer finish.

-Single bore slides in standard weight include three brass leadpipes with further custom leadpipe options available in silver and brass.
+Single bore slides in standard weight include your choice of standard brass leadpipe with further custom leadpipe options available in silver and brass.

 Finally, changing tuning slide material and design can have a profound effect on instruments.
 Edwards has many tuning slide options available on request.

 The T350-CR-E’s valve system will fit with all existing T350-E instruments.
-However, bell tabs will either need to be removed or filed down in order to work with this valve set.
+However, bell tabs must either be removed or filed down to work with this valve set.